 non-aggressive hive of Italian bees, therefore full protective gear is not required, but

 a bee veil is

 recommended for the general safety of the students.

-Location - Oak Island and Somerset TX (San Antonio Area)
+Location - Online and in person in Somerset TX (South San Antonio Area)